CIS-5660-Fall-2025/hw02-stylization/README.md

 Shadows using a sketchy hatch texture I drew:
 ![Shadows](images/shadows.png)

-For my special shader, I shifted the color space from rgb to hsv, slightly shifted the hue component randomly to more closely match Gogh's use of unmixed, spotty colors.
+For my special shader, I shifted the color space from rgb to hsv, and slightly shifted the hue component randomly to more closely match Gogh's use of unmixed, spotty colors.
 I primarily used this shader for my final scene.
 I also implemented multiple light support and tried to match the warm, orange color palette of Van Gogh's.

 In my post-processing shader, I implemented sobel filter outlines using the depth buffer and robert's cross filters using the normal buffer.
-(In the final render, I figured it looks better with just normal outlines.)
+(In the final render, I figured it looked better with just normal outlines.)
 As a final touch I added vignette.